-The operating procedures of the Board of Directors are determined by current laws and regulations, the Company's Articles of Association and its Internal Rules as updated in 2016 to allow for the appointment of a senior independent director, and on 27 February 2017 in order to ensure compliance with the provisions of the AFEP-MEDEF Code.
+The operating procedures of the Board of Directors are determined by current laws and regulations, the Company's Articles of Association and its Internal Rules as updated most recently on 27 February 2017 in order to ensure compliance with the AFEP-MEDEF Code.

 The Board of Directors meets at least four times a year and whenever the interests of the Company so require.
 Meetings are convened by its Chairman.
 The convening notice may be delivered by any means, even verbally, eight days before the date of the meeting and, in urgent cases, without notice.
 It specifies where the meeting will take place.
+Since 2017, the convening notice and meeting support documents are made available via a digital format that enables the secure exchange of data.
 In principle, meetings take place at the Group's head office but may in certain cases be held by conference call in accordance with the law, the Company's Articles of Association and the Board of Directors' Internal Rules.